christiecamp/werewolf-weed/README.md

 2. [Inquirer]((https://www.npmjs.com/package/inquirer/v/8.2.4)) - the NPM package that provides an easy way to capture user input in your Node. js command line interface applications.

-3. [MySQL2 package](https://www.npmjs.com/package/mysql2) - MySQL is a relational database management system based on SQL – Structured Query Language.
+3. [MySQL2](https://www.npmjs.com/package/mysql2) - MySQL is a relational database management system based on SQL – Structured Query Language.

-3. [Dotenv package](https://www.npmjs.com/package/dotenv) - a zero-dependency module that loads environment variables from a .env file into `process.env`.
+4. [Dotenv](https://www.npmjs.com/package/dotenv) - a zero-dependency module that loads environment variables from a .env file into `process.env`.

+5. [Sequelize](https://sequelize.org/) - a Node.js based `Object Relational Mapper` that makes it easy to work with **MySQL databases**.
+An *Object Relational Mapper* performs functions like handling database records by representing the data as objects.

 ### ![license](./swear-wolf/branding/5.png)